iluvgirlswithglasses/mail-client/doc/fin/manual.md

 ![Mail Viewer](./img/mailviewer-0.png)

 If the email has attachments, users can choose to save them.
-This operation strictly adheres to the project description:
+This operation strictly adheres to the project description which we were given:

 ![Saving an attachment](./img/mailviewer-1.png)